William Newsom: Other interests

 Newsom was a keen environmentalist and served on the boards of both the Sierra Club Foundation and the Environmental Defense Fund.
 He helped to found the Mountain Lion Preservation Foundation and was also a member of Earth Justice.
 He was also an advocate for otters and had one as a pet.
 During his judicial career he had had to curb his advocacy for environmental protection to maintain his professional neutrality.
 Newsom was also a keen walker and would take Gavin backpacking along the rivers of California.
 He had a large collection of books and would often read while in the bathtub.

-Newsom was married to Tessa in 1966 and their son Gavin was born the next year; a daughter, Hilary Newsom Callan, followed in 1968.
+Newsom married Tessa Menzies in 1966, and their son Gavin was born the next year; a daughter, Hilary Newsom Callan, followed in 1968.
 Newsom was divorced shortly afterwards and Tessa died in 2002 at the age of 55 from breast cancer.
-In 2004 he administered the oath of office to Gavin upon his appointment as mayor of San Francisco.
+In 2004 he administered the oath of office to Gavin upon his election as mayor of San Francisco.

 Death

-Newsom died of ulcerative colitis at his home in San Francisco on December 12, 2018, at the age of 84, over a month after his son Gavin was elected governor.
+Newsom died of ulcerative colitis at his home in San Francisco on December 12, 2018, at the age of 84, just over a month after his son Gavin was elected governor.